Synonyms: Tamayura (TV)

 Music fits very well, at least if you don't find singing in BGM annoying.
 The opening and ending both fit in climate of the series, whereas the second one is quite meaningful, especially if you connect lyrics, story of Tamayura and photos shown in it.

 The sole purpose of this series is to relax viewers, allow them to chill out after rough day and forget about the shadows of everyday life.
 In this aspect, Tamayura is almost perfect - it has calm slow-paced story, sympathetic characters and pretty sceneries, it also has some kind of 'warm feeling'.
 OVAs, with duration of only 2 regular anime episodes couldn't do that better than TV series, cause there wasn't enough of them and viewer, who happened to like it, was left with deficiency, wanting for more.

 It also has an ability to show how beautiful the world is.
-For me, who live in industrial region, chimneys of factories, power plants or ironworks doesn't beautify the surroundings.
-Nay, it even makes them uglier.
+For me, who lives in industrial region, chimneys of factories, power plants or ironworks don't seem to beautify the surroundings.
+Nah, it even makes everything uglier.
 Therefore, it was quite shocking for me, when Noire and Maon looked at a red-and-white-painted factory chimney and said that it was... beautiful.
 It made me come to conclusion, that maybe they really aren't that bad as I always thought.
-It forces to think, if it is Tamayura's reality being idealized, or it is just our view of the real world as something vile, foul.
+It forces to think, if it is Tamayura's reality being idealized, or is it just our view of the real world as something vile, foul.